floss1138/dxMagic/README.md

 ## AutoKAD meta-data - a concise explanation for programmers

 AutoKAD can group graphical lines and key(property)/value data by creating a block.
 This allows for easy duplication of commonly used items; for example, a block can be created for a chair and re-used several times in an office layout.
 The chair block can optionally contain multiple key(property)/value pairs of meta-data, called attributes, designed to describe the chair or furniture class object.
 The data key is called a TAG and the value can display as text on a drawing layer or be hidden.
 The TAG name cannot contain spaces and is normalised to upper case.
 Think of creating a block with attribute meta-data as creating a data object.
+Adding an attribute adds another key/value pair to the block object.

 Attribute values can be automatically populated with CAD variables such as the drawing title, date, file name, user, etc.  The default value is populated when the block is inserted.
 When attributes are manually populated, a prompt can be issued to remind the user what is required for an attribute value on an attribute by attribute basis.
 The value can also be a predetermined constant.